History

 Under the Beaumonts, Dukesfield reached its peak of activity during a boom in the Napoleonic War years.
 The Allen Mill below Catton was taken on in 1795 to add more smelting and silver refining capacity, and full advantage was taken of turnpike roadbuilding to improve transport links.
 The opening of roads in Allendale in the 1820s left Dukesfield relatively isolated and when further smelting capacity became available at Blagill Mill, Langley in 1835 – and the railway opened between Hexham and Blaydon – the mill was closed.

 A vast amount of original material is available in fully searchable form in ‘Dukesfield Documents’, where you will also find short biographies of many of the people involved and a bibliography.
-The two ‘Allen Mill Expansion’ file links below contain a well illustrated summary by Alan Blackburn of the development of the mill from the 18th century and the addition of the long flues which are such a striking feature of the landscape of Allendale to this day.
+The two ‘Allen Mill Expansion’ file links below contain Alan Blackburn’s interpretation of the development sequence of the mill from the 18th to 19th centuries, including the long flues which are such a striking feature of the landscape of Allendale to this day.

 Allen Mill Expansion B